roscoe81/enviro-monitor/README.md

 ### Adafruit IO Packages
 Four Adafruit IO package options are available: "Premium" with 14 data streams, "Premium Plus" with 16 data streams (i.e. the addition of eCO2 and TVOC through the optional SGP30 sensor) which will both need an Adafruit IO+ account; "Basic Air" with 5 air quality data streams (Air Quality Level, Air Quality Text, PM1, PM2.5 and PM10) and "Basic Combo" with 5 air quality/climate streams (Air Quality Level, Weather Forecast Icon, Temperature, Humidity and Air Pressure).

-The same [Enviro+ setup]( https://github.com/pimoroni/enviroplus-python/blob/master/README.md) is used and the [config.json](https://github.com/roscoe81/enviro-monitor/blob/master/Config/config.json) file parameters are used to customise its functionality.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details